Crime in Chicago: Crime rates by community area

 The seventy-seven Chicago community areas were defined cooperatively by the U.S. Census Bureau and the University of Chicago Department of Sociology following the 1920 Census.
 Although there have been substantial changes in population and infrastructure since then, the community areas remain the most widely used geographic units by Chicago planning agencies, advocacy groups, and service providers.

 Homicide rates in Chicago vary greatly depending on the community area.
-Many of the predominantly African American community areas on the South Side are impoverished, lack educational resources and noted for high levels of street gang activity.
+Many of the predominantly African American community areas on the South Side are impoverished, lack educational resources, and are noted for high levels of street gang activity.
 The community areas of Englewood on the South Side, and Austin on the West side, for example, have homicide rates that are ten times higher than other parts of the city.
 In September 2015, West Garfield Park was named "America's mass shooting capital", citing 18 occasions in 2015 in which at least four people were shot in a single incident.

 Violence in these community areas has had a detrimental impact on the academic performance of children in schools, as well as a higher financial burden for school districts in need of counselors, social workers, and psychiatrists to help children cope with the violence.
 In 2014, Chicago Public Schools adopted the "Safe Passage Route" program to place unarmed volunteers, police officers and firefighters along designated walking routes to provide security for children en route to school.
 From 2010 to 2014, 114 school children were murdered in Chicago.

 The table below shows population, crime totals and per capita crime rates by community area for 2020, the most recent Census year.